aframevr/awesome-aframe/README.md

 - [E-commerce Gallery](http://vr.gadgetplus.ca/) (by [@drawvr]) - Product gallery in a large well-lit building
 - [Living Room](http://drawvr.com/living-room/) (by [@drawvr]) - Watch TV from your luxurious living room by the beach
 - [Alien Abduction](http://vedm.xyz/abductionvr/) (by [Gabriel de Diego](https://github.com/gdedi001), [Bruno Diaz](https://www.linkedin.com/in/bruno-diaz-265911100), [Joshua Ovieda](https://www.linkedin.com/in/joshua-oviedo-333001117) and [Jose-Rafael Diaz](https://github.com/nowheyjose)) - Alien Abduction demo
-- [Hello VR](http://pixelz.de/vr/hellovr/) (by [@PIXELZ]) - Moody dark scene with cool shadows, reflections ana animated clouds
+- [Hello VR](http://pixelz.de/vr/hellovr/) (by [@PIXELZ]) - Moody dark scene with cool shadows, reflections, and animated clouds
-- [32Studios Lounge](http://32studios.magichandsrepair.com/browsertour/lounge/) - Enjoy a lounge with coffee machines, laptops, and VR headsets while grooving to Soundcloud
+- [32Studios Lounge](http://32studios.magichandsrepair.com/browsertour/lounge/) - Enjoy a lounge with coffee machines, laptops, and VR headsets while grooving to SoundCloud
 - [Mars: An Interactive Journey](https://www.washingtonpost.com/video/mars/public/) - Explore Mars in virtual reality.
 Published by the Washington Post and created by a group at University of Texas at Austin.
 Read [their thoughts on A-Frame and WebVR](https://developer.washingtonpost.com/pb/blog/post/2016/03/11/vr-for-all/)
 - [Subreddit gallery](https://www.scenevr.com/r/aww) (by [@scenevr](https://www.scenevr.com/)) - View subreddits as virtual galleries
-- [360 Syria](http://360syria.com/) - View the devasatation of barrel bombs in Aleppo, Syria.
+- [360 Syria](http://360syria.com/) - View the devastation of barrel bombs in Aleppo, Syria.
 Created in partnership with [AllJunior](http://junior.io) and Amnesty International UK

 Your contributions and suggestions are heartily welcome.
 Check out the guidelines and [make a pull request](https://github.com/aframevr/awesome-aframe/edit/master/README.md).